-Tax shelter disclosure statement.
-Use Form 8886, Reportable Transaction Disclosure Statement, to disclose information for each reportable transaction in which the trust participated, directly or indirectly.
+Form 8886, Reportable Transaction Disclosure Statement.
+Use Form 8886 to disclose information for each reportable transaction in which the trust participated, directly or indirectly.
 Form 8886 must be filed for each tax year that the federal income tax liability of the estate or trust is affected by its participation in the transaction.
 The estate or trust may have to pay a penalty if it has a requirement to file Form 8886 but you fail to file it.
 The following are reportable transactions.

-- Any transaction the same as or substantially similar to tax avoidance transactions identified by the IRS. - Any transaction offered under conditions of confidentiality. - Any transaction for which the estate or trust has contractual protection against disallowance of the tax benefits. - Any transaction resulting in a loss of at least \$2 million in any single year or \$4 million in any combination of years (\$50,000 in any single year if the loss is generated by a section 988 transaction). - Any transaction resulting in a book-tax difference of more than \$10 million on a gross basis. - Any transaction resulting in a tax credit of more than \$250,000, if the estate or trust held the asset generating the credit for less than 45 days.
+- Any transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS as listed transactions. - Any transaction offered under conditions of confidentiality and for which the estate or trust paid a minimum fee (confidential transaction). - Any transaction for which the estate or trust or a related party has contractual protection against disallowance of the tax benefits (transaction with contractual protection). - Any transaction resulting in a loss of at least \$2 million in any single year or \$4 million in any combination of years (\$50,000 in any single year if the loss is generated by a section 988 transaction) (loss transactions). - Any transaction substantially similar to one of the types of transactions identified by the IRS as a transaction of interest.